anpham6/android-docs/source/methods/squared.rst

   Uses the default |Application|.settings to generate an archive of the current session or selected project.

-  :param string? projectId: Targets a project that is not the default project
+  :param string projectId: Targets a project that is not the default project
-  :param number? timeout: Maximum time in seconds for build to complete
+  :param number timeout: Maximum time in seconds for build to complete
   :returns: Server response of requested action
   :rtype: |ResponseData|